Why VR is not the next email

 Instead, most VR today is gorgeous to look at but antisocial to experience.
 You're a bodiless head, cut off from the rest of the world.
 While there's plenty of oxygen, moving through VR can be uncoordinated, like walking on the ocean floor.

-Email, MP3s, blogging, texting and social media transformed older forms of media and communication, and empowered ordinary folks so they could do things that had been previously expensive or difficult to do alone.
+Email, MP3s, blogging, texting, and social media transformed older forms of media and communication and empowered ordinary folks to do things that had been previously expensive or difficult to do alone.

-Email took away paper mail.
+Email eliminated paper mail.
 MP3s made CDs and record shops redundant and also enabled a new medium called podcasting.
 Blogging meant you didn't need a printing press to become a publisher.
 Texting created interruptive communications that didn't require the synchronization of a voice call.
-And social media turned the coffee shop bulletin board into a virtual one, worldwide.
+Social media turned the coffee shop bulletin board into a virtual one worldwide.

 Today's VR doesn't do any of that.
-Users can play VR, but they can't control it, making it truly their own.
+Users can play VR but can't control it, making it their own.
 It's not generative (this is Jonathan Zittrain's term from his 2009 book The Future of the Internet— and How to Stop It) or transformative, and it's not cognitively immersive.

-I've been at pains in this column to preface "VR" with modifiers like "today's" for one good reason: Facebook bought Oculus Rift for two billion dollars, and Facebook CEO Mark Zuckerberg has said that within five years Facebook will be mostly video.
+I've been at pains in this column to preface "VR" with modifiers like "today's" for one good reason: Facebook bought the Oculus Rift for two billion dollars, and Facebook CEO Mark Zuckerberg has said that within five years, Facebook will be mostly video.

 It's easy to read this and think that video means television.
-But I think the video Zuckerberg means is person-to-person communications and group video chat without the "Where do I look?" weirdness.
+But I think Zuckerberg means person-to-person communications and group video chat without the "Where do I look?" weirdness.

 Today, Facebook Live is an awkward exercise.
-But Facebook created Live to train users to share experiences on the platform in real time.
-If the world's most social company can use Oculus to master live, shared, video experiences, then it will have created VR that is both technologically and cognitively immersive.
+But Facebook created Live to train users to share real-time experiences on the platform.
+If the world's most social company can use Oculus to master live, shared video experiences, then it will have created technologically and cognitively immersive VR.

 And that will change everything.